 “A digital commonplace book” — the tagline of this blog — alludes to a concept Nicholas Carr writes about in his book “The Shallows: What the Internet Is Doing to Our Brains.”

 Since long before the Internet began rotting my brain (thanks, Mr. Carr), I have jotted down notes on little loose scraps of paper.
 Who hasn’t?
 Why not jot those notes down in a digital notepad?
-And since I build Web sites, why not jot them down in my own property?
+And since I build and maintain websites (see www.jbhcommunications.com), why not store those notes in my own website?
 You never know when borrowed space (Facebook, Evernote, etc.) will disappear!

 Who is Brad Hepp?

 - I was born in Mexico, where my parents were missionaries.
 There we had a great view of tall mountains on every side.

 - A perfectionist from youth, I hid a ruler at my desk to help me form letters in first grade.

 - Lousy at drawing, but wanting to express my vision, I latched on to photography.

 - In college, I majored in English and minored in French, Spanish, and History.
 In seminary, I studied biblical languages in preparation to be a Bible translator.

 - Having finished seminary, and halfway through an MA in Linguistics, I was hooked on AV production and graphics.
 I embraced the reality that this was my strongest interest.